whosonfirst/go-whosonfirst-findingaid/README.md

 Providers implement the `provider.Provider` interface and are used to generate a list of iterator URIs for crawling by a producer.

+### Resolvers

+resolvers implement the `resolver.Resolver` interfave and are used for retrieving repository data from a variety of storage systems.

 ## Tools

 ### csv2sql